ahmadnassri/docs-engineering-matrix/tech.md

 ### Reliability & Observability

-#### Junior
+#### Engineer 1

-> N/A (not applicable at this level)
+- Is aware of the organization's monitoring philosophy and skilled with the monitoring tools

-#### Intermediate
+##### Examples

-> Is aware of the organisation's monitoring philosophy and skilled with the monitoring tools.
-Helps tune and change the monitoring on their team accordingly.
-Is aware of the operational data for their team's domain and uses it as a basis for suggesting stability and performance improvements.
+- Comfortable navigating the GCP Cloud Logging tool in the dashboard project.

 #### Senior